 The Greater Victoria Youth Rowing Society (GVYRS) is again partnering with the GNRC to host their 10-week fall high school rowing league.
 The centre has hosted teams from Esquimalt, Oak Bay, Spectrum, St. Andrews, SMUS, Lambrick Park, Glenlyon Norfolk and Victoria High.

 The GNRC has a long-standing masters rowing program, offering rowing year-round, and an ever-growing team.
-The masters group has Connor Elsdon as the Head Coach, and Allie Eaton and Alex Walker as the assistant coaches.
 New members join regularly through our various Learn-to-Row programs, as well as migrating from clubs across the country when they move to Victoria.
 If you are interested in joining the Master’s program, please visit our Master’s Program Page.